Siocnarff/Tvamcus/ReadMe.txt

 Notice that the following command will work

-Find the jarfile allready built in Tvamcus → build → libs
+Find the jarfile already built in Tvamcus → build → libs

 java -jar Tvamcus-1.0.jar -er 4philosophers 3 20 -p 0,1,2,3 -mm